lieutdan13/dataforseo_sdk/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
 Anything tagged with "enhancement"
 and "help wanted" is open to whoever wants to implement it.
+Also look at the
+TODO section in the README.rst for features.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~